TaiKamilla/img-compression/README.md

 **Important:**

-The images to compress need to be in side the image folder (does not matter if they are in a sub-folder)
+The images to compress need to be inside the image folder (does not matter if they are in a sub-folder)

 ## ![](.documentation/README/img/Tux.svg) Linux